OLAELEC

 Ola Electric Says No Element Of Misplacement Of Inventory, No Financial Impact On Co

-Japan's SoftBank trims stake in India's Ola Electric to 15.7%
+Japan's SoftBank cuts stake in India's Ola Electric to 15.7%

-Sept 4 (Reuters) - Japan's SoftBank Group 9984.T has lowered its shareholding in Indian electric scooter maker Ola Electric OLAE.NS to 15.68% from 17.83%, after selling a 2.15% stake over two months, an exchange filing showed on Thursday.
+Sept 4 (Reuters) - Japan's SoftBank Group 9984.T sold a 2.15% stake in Indian electric scooter maker Ola Electric OLAE.NS over two months, reducing its holding to 15.68% from 17.83%, an exchange filing showed on Thursday.

 (Reporting by Nishit Navin; Editing by Sonia Cheema)